SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

      ConfigModule.withConfigFactory(defaultCmsContentConfig)
    ```

-   Don't forget to add a comma to the module entry before `StorefrontModule`.
+   Don't forget to add a comma to the module entry before `B2cStorefrontModule`.

 4. Save the file.